ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

 Copy the above program into your IDE and run it.
 If you've written any posts in your blog, you should see the latest post and it's title.
 In a few lines of code (ignoring comments), we've constructed a request from our program, sent it to the blog server, and parsed its response.
 Cool!

+Try debugging your program to watch and inspect the instructions and variables.

+--TODO: Take screenshots of debugging.
+Consider moving commentary to be alongside debugging screenshots--

 ### 2.2 The World Wide Web and APIs